-- To develop education and research of universities and other higher education institutions and to assist in demonstrating their performance to society through periodical third-party evaluation. - To contribute to the individualization of education and research by reviewing based on individual criteria developed by evaluation organizations.
+- To develop education and research of universities and other higher education institutions and to assist in demonstrating their performance to society through periodical third-party evaluation. - To contribute to the individualization of education and research through multidimensional assessments based on individual criteria developed by evaluation organizations.